zhaoshenzhai/obsidian-mathlinks/README.md

 * Toggling whether to render `note`: If disabled, the links will be rendered as `[[^block-id]]` and `[[section]]`.

 ### Enable API
 Expose some of `MathLinks`' features to other community plugins.
+Enabled by default.

 ## Changelog
 ### 0.3.x: _Merged with [obsidian-mathjax-wikilinks](https://github.com/aaron-jack-manning/obsidian-mathjax-wikilinks)._